roidrage/nosql-berlinbuzzwords2010/04_scaling_out/04_scaling_out.md

 !SLIDE

+## Every node knows where every key is in the cluster. ##

+!SLIDE

 # Quorum #

-## The minimum number of votes given by replica nodes in a distributed system required to successfully complete a read or write operation. ##
+> The minimum number of votes given by replica nodes in a distributed system required to successfully complete a read or write operation.

 !SLIDE center